We are Hiring!

 Nidhi holds a BA from the University of Maryland, College Park and received her JD from Lewis & Clark Law School, with a Certificate in Environmental Law, where she was a member of the Law Review.

-Rebecca earned a BA in English Literature at the University of Nevada-Reno.
-Rebecca is based in Reno, Nevada, and enjoys skiing, hiking, camping, and golfing in her spare time.
+Ms. Wagner earned a bachelor’s degree in English Literature from the University of Nevada-Reno.
+She is based in Reno, Nevada where she enjoys golfing, hiking, and skiing.

-Rebecca earned a BA in English Literature at the University of Nevada-Reno.
-Rebecca is based in Reno, Nevada, and enjoys skiing, hiking, camping, and golfing in her spare time.
+Ms. Wagner earned a bachelor’s degree in English Literature from the University of Nevada-Reno.
+She is based in Reno, Nevada where she enjoys golfing, hiking, and skiing.